RedisLabs/spark-redis/doc/streaming.md

 Please note, spark-redis will attempt to create a consumer group with the specified offset, but if the consumer group already exists, it will use the existing offset.
-It means, for example, if you decide to re-process all the messages from the beginning, just changing the offset to `Earliest` may not be enough in some cases.
+It means, for example, if you decide to re-process all the messages from the beginning, just changing the offset to `Earliest` may not be enough.
 You may need to either manually delete the consumer group with `XGROUP DESTROY` or modify the offset with `XGROUP SETID`.

 The DStream is implemented with a [Reliable Receiver](https://spark.apache.org/docs/latest/streaming-custom-receivers.html#receiver-reliability) that guarantees